thymeC/one-pipeline-demo/DEVELOPER.md

 # Developer Guide

-This guide provides comprehensive information for developers working on the HSBC Pipeline Demo project.
+This guide provides comprehensive information for developers working on the ONE Pipeline Demo project.

 ## Table of Contents